Far and Away: Plot

-Joseph discovers that Shannon has gone to Kelly's club to dance burlesque.
-The Irish men surrounding the couple beg him to fight for $200, which would get them to Oklahoma.
-Joseph agrees and is winning until he notices one of his backers groping Shannon.
-Joseph pushes through the crowd to free her, but is pushed back into the ring where he is defeated by a sucker punch.
-Joseph returns to their room to find Kelly and his thugs taking the money he and Shannon saved, and Joseph and Shannon are thrown out into the streets, homeless.
+One night, Joseph discovers that Shannon has gone to Kelly's club to dance burlesque and earn extra money.
+When he storms in to take her home, Kelly and the other Irishmen there beg him to fight an Italian contender, promising to split the two-hundred-dollar winnings with him if he triumphs.
+Joseph is winning the fight until he notices one of his backers groping Shannon.
+He pushes through the crowd to free her but is pushed back into the ring, where he is defeated by a sucker punch while distracted.
+As payback for the loss, Kelly and his men take all of the money the couple had saved and throw Shannon and Joseph out into the streets.

-Cold and famished, the pair stay in a seemingly abandoned house.
-The owners of the house return and chase them away, shooting Shannon in the back.
-Joseph, knowing the Christies are looking for her in Boston, brings Shannon to the home where they're staying.
-Deciding Shannon will be better cared for by them, Joseph leaves, despite his obvious feelings for her.
-Joseph heads west to the Ozarks, and finds work laying train track.
-He sees a wagon train out the door of his boxcar.
-Knowing it is headed for the Oklahoma land rush, Joseph abandons the railroad and joins the wagon train, arriving in time for the Land Run of 1893.
+Cold and starving, the pair stay in a seemingly abandoned house.
+They share a tender moment and a kiss before the owners of the house return and chase them away, shooting Shannon in the back.
+Joseph, knowing the Christies are looking for her in Boston, brings Shannon to where they are staying.
+Deciding she will be better cared for by them, he leaves despite his feelings for her, heading west to the Ozarks and finding work laying train track.
+Months pass, and one day he sees a wagon train.
+Knowing it is headed for Oklahoma, Joseph abandons the railroad and joins the wagon train, arriving in time for the Land Run of 1893.

-Joseph finds Shannon, Chase, and the Christies already in Oklahoma.
-Chase, having seen Joseph talking to Shannon, threatens to kill him if he goes near Shannon again.
-Joseph outpaces everybody and catches up with Shannon and Chase.
-Joseph is ready to plant his claim flag, but Chase rushes on horseback at Joseph.
-A fight breaks out, with Joseph being crushed by the horse.
-Shannon runs to his side and rejects Chase when he questions her actions.
-Joseph professes his love for Shannon and dies in her arms, but comes back to life fully revived when Shannon reciprocates Joseph's love.
-They both drive the land stake into the ground and claim their prize land together.
+Joseph finds Shannon, Stephen, and the Christies already in Oklahoma.
+Stephen, having seen Joseph talking to Shannon, threatens to kill him if he goes near her again.
+During the landrace, Joseph outpaces everyone, catching up to Shannon and Stephen.
+But before Joseph can plant his claim flag, a fight breaks out between him and Stephen, ending with Joseph being crushed by Stephen's horse.
+Shannon runs to Joseph's side and rejects Stephen when he objects to her actions.
+Joseph professes his love for Shannon and seems to die but is revived when she reciprocates his love.
+They then drive his flag into the ground and claim their land together.